reignstudios/Git-It-GUI/README.md

 ![alt tag](ScreenShots/Changes.png?raw=true)

-- Based on libgit2sharp and writen in C# / AvaloniaUI.
+- Based on libgit2sharp and writen in C# / AvaloniaUI (should support macOS and Linux in the future).

 - Auto check for .gitignore file.